 To shed costs even more, they also recommend doing your own hair and makeup and making a bouquet from local flowers.

 Do something exciting but inexpensive.

 Many couples want to incorporate a memorable activity into their elopement, but it doesn’t have to be as expensive as skydiving.
-“Hammocking, picnicking, stargazing, hiking, and popping champagne are all inexpensive activities you can include in your day,” said the elopement consultants.
-“Even renting bikes to pedal on the beach, renting kayaks to paddle on a lake, heading up a 4x4 trail in a jeep, hiring a private chef, and taking a scenic helicopter flight is relatively cheap activities when you consider the amount you would otherwise spend on feeding and entertaining guests at a big wedding.”
+“Hammocking, picnicking, stargazing, hiking, and popping champagne are all inexpensive activities you can include in your day,” advises the elopement consultants.
+“Even renting bikes to pedal on the beach, renting kayaks to paddle on a lake, heading up a 4x4 trail in a jeep, hiring a private chef, and taking a scenic helicopter flight are relatively cheap activities when you consider the amount you would otherwise spend on feeding and entertaining guests at a big wedding.”

 Even the most expensive elopements are often cheaper than most types of weddings.
 More specifically, one of the biggest costs saved is on the reception.
 According to a report published by The Wedding Report, in 2022, couples spent, on average, $5,767.00 for their venues alone.
 On top of that, they paid (again, on average) $5,195.00 for food at the reception, $2,673.00 for bar service, $1,932.00 for venue decorations, and $474.00 for gifts and party favors.
 Of course, these costs will vary from wedding to wedding, but it's safe to say that elopements have the ability to save couples a significant amount, depending on your specific preferences.